xavdid/advent-of-code/solutions/2020/day_13/README.md

 bus_ids = [int(x) for x in self.input[1].split(",") if x != "x"]
 ```

 For each `bus_id`, we need to find the first one that occurs after our `min_leave_time`.
 In the example, we can leave at `939` and the correct bus is `59`.
 If we compute `939 / 59`, we get `15.91`.
-So the first bus departue is that, rounded up times the `bus_id`: `16 * 59`, which is `944`.
+So the first bus departure is that, rounded up times the `bus_id`: `16 * 59`, which is `944`.
 Hey, that's the answer for our example!

 So for each bus, we need to get its earliest departure time.
-Then we follow the rest of the instrunctions for the answer:
+Then we follow the rest of the instructions for the answer:

 ```py
 departure_time, best_bus = sorted(